jun-yan/ids/notes/docs/index.md

 - Try to capture the way data scientist build a project by git
 - Apply data analytic methods in my current study

+## Shike Xu
+- Get familiar with Python and Github commands
+- Develop Python coding skills and try to conduct some real data analysis
+- Contribute to some tutorial files of this class

 ## Sreeram Anantharaman

 - Become competent in Python